BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 });
 ```

 There is then a problem.
 When creating a scene Babylon.js checks for a camera.
-When importing models the existence of a camera will be checked for before the model has finished loading and so the scene will fail.
+When importing models, the existence of a camera will be checked for before the model has finished loading and so the scene will fail.

 The solution is to replace the `createScene` function with the `delayCreateScene` function.
 Whether in a playground or in your own project this is a direct replacement.